 Why Baidu Shares Are Rising

-Shares of several Chinese companies, including Baidu Inc (NASDAQ: BIDU), are trading higher following China's Golden Week holiday.
-Also, reports suggest that data showed services activity in China returned to positive levels.
+Shares of several Chinese stocks, including Baidu Inc (NASDAQ: BIDU), are trading higher following the release of Chinese September trade data.

-Baidu and several other Chinese stocks also traded higher in yesterday's session amid a Beijing comment that its diplomat Yang Jiechi's meeting with White House National Security Adviser Sullivan was constructive.

-The company's stock has increased by approximately 8% over the past five trading sessions.

-Baidu is the largest Internet search engine in China with a 75% share of the search engine market in March 2021.
-The firm generates 68% of revenue from online marketing services and the rest from other segments.
+Baidu is the largest Internet search engine in China with a 75% share of the search engine market in March 2021 as per Statcounter.
+The firm generates around 68% of revenue from online marketing services.
+Baidu is a technology-driven company and has been investing in AI technology, such as autonomously driven cars.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.